 The problem is that there are an overwhelming number of outlets overflowing with anecdotal evidence, and simply not enough resources to test them all properly.
 Sadly, it seems that there is no easy solution for this, and thus many alternatives will remain that way for at least quite some time.

 Although it lives on the edge of conventional and alternative therapies, for eczema there is some evidence that it is helpful.
-Although it can be expensive and time-consuming, it appears totally safe and can also help with stress reduction and behavioral components to the disease.
+Although it can be expensive and time-consuming, it appears totally safe and can also help with stress reduction and behavioral components to this skin condition.

 May work via nerve pain and itch modulation, but also has global effects on the body, decreasing stress and improving the sense of well-being.
 Also very safe, but can be expensive as it is often not covered by insurance.

-Many plants and natural substances fall into this category, making it extremely difficult to parse out what actually works.
+Many plants and natural substances fall into this category, making it extremely difficult to parse out what actually works, but there are a couple that can help with eczema and dry skin.

-Many patients and practitioners feel that diet is the secret of eczema, and most of us wish it were so simple.
+Some patients and healthcare practitioners feel that diet is the secret of eczema, and most of us wish it were so simple.

 The truth is that there are many types of diets that are recommended for eczema, including: dairy free, gluten-free, low-allergen, no sugar, no dyes, no yeasty foods, alkaline foods, and many, many more.

-The reality is that, aside from avoiding foods that one is truly allergic to, of course, diets seem to have less effect in the real world than they seem to on the internet.
+Food allergies should also be avoided whenever possible.
+But aside from avoiding foods that one is truly allergic to, diets seem to have less effect in the real world than they seem to on the internet.

 There is no doubt, however, that some foods seem to be inflammatory, particularly in some people, and so gluten-free and dairy-free may make a difference in some.

-Introducing healthy bacteria in the body makes sense given there is clearly disrupted bacteria both on the skin and in the gut of patients with eczema.
-However, it doesn’t play out so simply when studied in the real world: it does seem to help prevent some eczema when given to pregnant mothers, but has limited effect in children and adults once they have developed eczema.
+Introducing healthy bacteria in the body makes sense given there is clearly disrupted bacteria both on the irritated skin and in the gut of patients with eczema.
+However, it doesn’t play out so simply when studied in the real world: it does seem to help prevent some eczema when given to pregnant mothers, but as a way to treat eczema in pediatric cases or as a treatment of atopic dermatitis, it has limited effect.

 There are a number of vitamins that may help with eczema.
 Vitamin D supplementation, though still a bit controversial, is quickly becoming more mainstream as studies show both that supplementing vitamin D can help eczema, and that more severe eczema is correlated with lower levels of vitamin D. Safe and inexpensive, it seems a reasonable consideration for most patients.